Python-SIP/sip/sphinx/annotations.rst

 or ``"None"``.
 An encoding of ``"None"`` means that the corresponding argument refers to an unencoded character or string.

-The default encoding is specified by the `%DefaultEncoding`_ directive.
+The default encoding is specified by the :directive:`%DefaultEncoding` directive.
 If the directive is not specified then ``None`` is used.

 Python v3 will use the ``bytes`` type to represent the argument if the encoding is ``"None"`` and the ``str`` type otherwise.